Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 #### Surprise

-If a combatant is suprised by combat starting, that combatant has :d20-disadv: Disadvantage on their Initiative roll, this is relevant during ambushes.
+If a combatant is suprised by combat starting, that combatant has :d20-disadv: :d20-disadv: **Disadvantage** on their Initiative roll, this is relevant during ambushes.

 #### Initiative Order

-#### **Turn Order.** The DM organizes all participants from highest to lowest initiative roll.
+***Turn Order.*** The DM organizes all participants from highest to lowest initiative roll.
 This order dictates who acts first, second, and so on, throughout each round of combat.

-#### **Tie-Breakers.** If two or more participants have the same initiative roll, the participant with the higher Dexterity score goes first.
+***Tie-Breakers.*** If two or more participants have the same initiative roll, the participant with the higher Dexterity score goes first.

 ### Your Turn